merneo/arch-linux/phases/00-PREPARATION.md

 # Phase 00: Preparation

-**Purpose:** Prepare USB, install Windows, format disk before installation
+**Purpose:** Prepare USB, install Windows, and optionally format disk before proceeding with the Arch Linux installation.
+This phase covers essential groundwork to ensure a smooth setup.
+For a general overview of the pre-installation process, refer to the [ArchWiki Installation Guide#Pre-installation](https://wiki.archlinux.org/title/Installation_guide#Pre-installation).

 **Prerequisites:**
 - Second computer (preparation machine) with internet connection